STalhaKOSAR/MongoDB-Shopping-Cloud/ReadMe.md

 ## Installation

-Make sure that you have active internet connection first.
+Make sure that you have active internet connection first and use Google Chrome(preferable).
 Then

 ```bash
 open index.html